COVID-19 and the Permaculture Association response

 If your business needs people on site to function (e.g. horticulture) then follow the government’s guidelines on rigorous and regular hygiene and distance guidelines i.e. 2 metres, and ensure that anyone that shows symptoms does not come to work or volunteer.
 We still need to grow food and we have sought guidance on this area from Defra and will share what we find.
 See links above for financial support options.

-We are aware that working in home gardens and on allotments has not been prohibited, as long as you follow the basic guidelines of physical distancing of 2m (unless gardening at home with members of your household.)
+Working in home gardens and on allotments is fine, as long as you follow the basic guidelines of physical distancing of 2m and good hygiene measures.

 If you have upcoming courses or have already started one, the most important thing is to talk to your students as soon as possible.
 You could do this with an online meeting and discuss options together.
 Usually, it makes sense to postpone rather than cancel courses or events, with refunds offered for people unable to change dates.